ScottyMacCVC/EoStoECMS/README.md

 - What data do we need to add?
 - Schedule of tasks would clarify where the team is.
 EX: Contracts processing.
 What has been processed?
 - Showing Daily projects will clarify what the team needs and will help identify roadblocks.
+- Filling out Logs is typical at CVC.
+The issue is we are managing several different excel logs that don't talk to each other.
+The goal would be to unify the information and provide a way for the team to interact.
+We want to be able to assign tasks and place the tasks on a shared dashboard.
+EoS has the power to do this work, but we need to provide a workflow for the team.
+Training, skills, and processing the work will provide the feedback we need to be successful.
+That would be fuckin dope.

 ### EoS to START Process
 - Step 1 is UDFs Workflow